project-zot/project-zot.github.io/docs/general/extensions.md

    -   "What is its size?"
    -   "Does an image depend on this image via its layers?"
    -   "What vulnerabilities exist in an image or its dependent images?"

-> :point_right:
-> Currently, _search_ is the only zot extension that is accessible via HTTP APIs and is [discoverable](https://github.com/opencontainers/distribution-spec/blob/main/extensions/_oci.md#module-discover) using the OCI extensions mechanism.

 ### **Sync**